reach-sh/reach-lang/docs/src/trouble/index.md

 Compare where Reach is installed with the current working directory.
 * Check the current working directory with the terminal command `pwd`.

+If running `./reach run` requires `sudo`, then it is likely that:

+* A component used by `reach` was installed/created using `sudo`, such as Docker or the folder directory.
+Make sure that all components are installed or created without using super-user permissions.

+* Docker might have been installed using Snap.
+Snap installation in Ubuntu creates permissions issues.
+Uninstall Docker and then re-install using the `apt` command in the terminal.

 ## {#ref-ts-config} Reach configuration and REACH_CONNECTOR_MODE

 `Missing REACH_CONNECTOR_MODE`